Is it possible to visit a North Korean beach?

 As you probably know, travelling in North Korea can be quite a restrictive experience to say the least.
 The beach is the one place where this notion goes out the window.
 You are literally dropped off and told to meet back in a couple of hours.
 Suddenly you have free reign to wander off, drink some soju with a group of Koreans to your left, have a BBQ with a North Korean family on your right or join in with random Koreans playing beach volleyball right in front of you.

-This is especially the case at Nampo, our favourite seaside town.
+Losing the guides is especially the case at Nampo, our favourite seaside town.
 Nampo beach is only an hour and a half drive west of Pyongyang.
 On a summers day it is overloaded with North Koreans.
+They have multiple shooting games set up on the beach for you to try out.
 The ability to interact, socialise with guards down makes this for us, North Korea’s best attraction.

 Join us for a beach tour of North Korea during our Liberation Day Tour!